washingtonstateuniversity/WSUWP-Build-Plugins-Public/query-monitor/readme.txt

  * Shows all HTTP requests performed on the current request (as long as they use WordPress' HTTP API)
  * Shows the response code, call stack, component, timeout, and time taken
  * Highlights erroneous responses, such as failed requests and anything without a `200` response code

+= User Capability Checks =

+ * Shows every user capability check that is performed on the page, along with the result and any parameters passed along with the capability check.

 = Redirects =